 Adjective station work

 After a class abides by procedures and routines, I begin grammar stations with them.
 Students work together and move.
 Plus, if it feels like a class is on the verge of grasping adjectives, I get real-time feedback.
-When students finish their work, I can take notes as to what students understand where we need to work more.
+When students finish their work, I can take notes as to what students understand where we need to work more and adjust future activities about adjectives.
 Stations also allow me to rotate throughout the room and provide feedback to individual groups.
 Students who might be reluctant to ask questions in front of everyone are more comfortable talking one-on-one.

 Station work can be made from anything.
 You can use sentences from an adjective worksheet and change the directions to make them more engaging.
 (If you want to make a grammar worksheet more engaging, try an activity I’ve outlined in my higher order thinking grammar activities.)
 I do have my adjective station work incredibly organized, and that allows me to add task cards or extra practice to the rotations.
 Not all of station work needs to be graded, either!
 Many times, I ask students to take a picture of their best station for credit.

 The beauty of mentor sentences is that you can find them anywhere.
+Plus after teaching adjectives a few times, you’ll have plenty of examples of mentor sentences.
 Mentor sentences allow the teacher some freedom because they do not have to create sentences, and the activity naturally connects grammar to other parts of class.
 Here are some places I commonly find mentor sentences for adjective lesson plans.

 Beloved classroom story